whiprandolph/bestseller/Part 2 - Why Are We So Lost？/07 - Encouraging vs Discouraging Spirituality.md

 Even the Tibetan Buddhist belief in karma has been used to excuse extreme exploitation by rich monks and lamas.
 The fourteenth Dalai Lama implied that serfs clearly deserve their suffering when he said, "A poor Tibetan was less inclined to envy or resent his Tibetan landlord because he knew that each of them was reaping the seed he had sown in his previous life."

-Why would rulers deliberately push these attitudes and beliefs if not to deliberately discourage the personal strength and collective solidarity that might allow people to unite, make their own respectful laws, and uphold those laws together?
+Why would rulers deliberately push these attitudes and beliefs?
+Do you think it's a coincidence that these attitudes and beliefs discourage the personal strength and collective solidarity that might allow people free themselves by uniting, making their own respectful laws, and upholding those laws together?**

 Do you think it's a coincidence that dominant religions discourage the spiritual strength needed for people to free themselves from their rulers and the deep selfishness of their unhealthy culture?
 This may seem like a stretch for many people to believe, but it sure looks to me like this is no coincidence.
 Sadly there is even more evidence to back this up.